SeeBee8/Product_Sales_Predictions/README.md

 Each model was evaluated for performance using the R2 score, MAE, and MSE metrics.
 They were then further looked at for the impact each feature had on the model.

 In this case the Decision Tree Regressor Model out performed the other models.
-Looking at the R2 score the Decision Tree model was able to predict 60%  of the  prices correct.
+Looking at the R2 score the Decision Tree model was able to predict 60%  of the prices correctly.
 The MSE shows the Decistion Tree model's ability to predict the price is much more accurate than other models.
 This model was able to predict product sales within $700.

 **Overall Recommended Model**